-Emotions can be very useful when they guide us to act in helpful and constructive ways, but sometimes emotions can be misleading and dangerous.
+Emotions can be very useful when they guide us to act in helpful and constructive ways, but sometimes they can be misleading and dangerous.

 One technique used to challenge these destructive emotions is called “opposite action.”
 The key idea behind “opposite action” is that every emotion comes with an action tendency.